KeterSCP/EfNavGuard/README.md

 C# source generator to generate guards for Entity Framework Core required navigation properties.
 Basically, it generates a boilerplate code presented in https://learn.microsoft.com/en-us/ef/core/miscellaneous/nullable-reference-types#required-navigation-properties.

+> [!WARNING]
+> To use this generator, your project must target .NET 9.0 or newer.

 ## Installation

 - Modify your .csproj file by adding new `PackageReference`: